 Combining both Metroidvania exploration and Soulslike combat, Hollow Knight is a demanding-but-fair 2D game that has you uncovering the mysteries of an underground bug kingdom.

-As you progress through the story and unlock new abilities and tools, fresh parts of the map open up to reveal distinctive sights, bossfights, and rewards.
+As you progress through the story and unlock new abilities and tools, fresh parts of the map open up to reveal novel sights, bossfights, and rewards.

 Blossom Tales is another vintage indie game that wears its affection for classic Zelda games proudly on its surface, namely entries like A Link to the Past.